awsdocs/aws-control-tower-guide/doc_source/importing-existing.md

 + **STS disabled**

   AWS Security Token Service \(AWS STS\) may be disabled in the account\.
 AWS STS endpoints must be activated in the accounts for all Regions supported by AWS Control Tower\.
-+ **AWS SSO conflict**
++ **IAM Identity Center conflict**

-  The AWS Control Tower home Region is not the same as the AWS Single Sign\-On \(AWS SSO\) Region\.
-If AWS SSO is already set up, the AWS Control Tower home region must be the same as the AWS SSO Region\.
+  The AWS Control Tower home Region is not the same as the AWS IAM Identity Center \(successor to AWS Single Sign\-On\) \(IAM Identity Center\) Region\.
+If IAM Identity Center is already set up, the AWS Control Tower home region must be the same as the IAM Identity Center Region\.
 + **Conflicting SNS topic**

   The account has an Amazon Simple Notification Service \(Amazon SNS\) topic name that AWS Control Tower needs to use\.
 AWS Control Tower creates resources \(such as SNS topics\) with specific names\.
 If these names are already taken, AWS Control Tower setup fails\.
 This situation could occur if you are reusing an account previously enrolled in AWS Control Tower\.